tr1nadh/meetlens/README.md

-Ah, I understand!
-When I wrap it in a "code block" (the gray box), some editors double the characters or formatting when you paste.

-Here is the **normal text** version.
-You can copy everything from the title `# 🎧 MeetLens` down to the end.

 # 🎧 MeetLens — AI Meeting & Call Analyzer

 > **Team: AIB au** > *Turning raw meeting audio into structured, actionable intelligence in seconds.*